bnku/ew-translator/README.md

 # Simple translator for X11
 Translate text from everywhere!
-Select text in some application, press hotkey and receive translation to system notification stack.
+Select text in some application, press hotkey and receive translation to pop-up window.
 It use Google Translate under the hood.

 ### Dependencies